 When looking at canine breeders, do your homework to ensure you are purchasing a puppy from a reputable breeder.
 Asking your veterinarian for advice or connecting with breed clubs can be a way to get first-hand recommendations.
 Responsible breeders will have no problems answering your questions and should let you visit their facility.
 Transparency is a very good sign that a breeder is responsible and not running a puppy mill.
 Always ask breeders about the number of litters they produce every year and the size of the litter.

 Additionally, inquire about the different breeds of dogs that they raise.
 Reputable breeders generally will only breed one type of dog in small litters.
-You may have to wait on a litter to be born for a high-quality, purebred puppy.
+You may have to wait for a litter to be born for a high-quality, purebred puppy.
 The Bull Terrier Club of America and the AKC are also good sources of information.

 Rescues & Shelters

 Bull Terriers often find their way into shelters and rescue groups.
 This is in part due to the high level of care they need.
 As we’ve explained, this breed can be quite a handful and requires a lot of attention.
 They often get adopted without owners realizing how much of a commitment this sweet yet highly energetic puppy will be.
-Looking to a shelter or rescue group can connect prospective owners with wonderful dogs who need loving homes.
+Looking for a shelter or rescue group can connect prospective owners with wonderful dogs who need loving homes.
 You can check with local shelters to see if they have any Bull Terriers in residence and talk to your veterinarian for recommendations on reputable rescue groups.

 Below are a few well-known rescue groups: